Norcross Pedestrian Accident Lawyer

 Therefore, if a driver’s negligent actions result in a pedestrian being struck by their car, they might be considered legally liable to provide compensation.
 Violation of traffic safety laws—such as failing to yield to pedestrians, speeding, or driving while intoxicated—are often clear examples of when a driver is negligent.

 When a driver violated a statute such as OCGA § 40-6-91, 40-6-92, 40-6-22, 40-6-93, 40-6-144 (failure to yield to a pedestrian in crosswalks, failure to yield to a pedestrian on the street who have entered the road under safe conditions, failure to yield to a pedestrian who had the pedestrian control signal, failure to exercise due care to avoid hitting a pedestrian on the roadways, failure to yield to a pedestrian when exiting driveways, alleyways, buildings or private roads) such driver is considered negligence per se.
-It basically means that our society has determined that such actions are negligence in itself as it is the lowest standard of care and have codified such as laws.
+It basically means that our society has determined that such actions are negligence in itself as it is the lowest standard of care and has codified such as laws.
+Pedestrian accident law can seem overwhelming to the untrained eye, but a knowledgeable attorney in Norcross could help an injured party understand their rights in accordance to state regulations.

 The Benefit of an Accident Reconstruction Expert